-From new buildings and new academic programs to successful fund-raising drives, hiring award-winning faculty, and employing the latest computer technology, Mississippi College experienced tremendous advances under the leadership of presidents D.M.
+From new buildings to new academic programs, from successful fund drives to the hiring of award-winning faculty and the latest computer technology purchases, Mississippi College has experienced tremendous advances under its presidents in the modern era.
+Presidents D.M.
 Nelson, R.A.
-McLemore, Lewis Nobles, and Howell Todd.
+McLemore, Lewis Nobles, Howell Todd and now Lee Royce can all point to accomplishments.